BinarCode/laravel-restify/docs-v2/content/en/api/repositories-advanced.md

 GET: /api/restify/users
 ```

-Nonetheless, you can prefix the repository with your own:
+However, you can prefix the repository with your own:

 ```php
 // UserRepository